rse/slideshow/README.md

 Architecture
 ------------

-The architure of Slideshow fulfills the following constraints:
+The architecture of Slideshow fulfills the following constraints:

-1. There should be no native code required because this is nasty (especially under Windows) during module installation time (because a compiler is required).
+1. *No Native Code*: There should be no native code required because this is nasty (especially under Windows) during module installation time (because a compiler is required).
 The solution is to leverage the scripting environment of the particular platform (Windows Scripting Host and AppleScript).

-2. The platform specific code should be kept separate (because else the infrastructure code would have to be duplicated).
+2. *Separate Platform Specifics*: The platform specific code should be kept separate (because else the infrastructure code would have to be duplicated).
    The solution is the splitting as seen below.

-3. The communication between the Node process and the platform specific process should be universal (because else we need multiple communication variants).
+3. *Universal Platform Interface*: The communication between the Node process and the platform specific process should be universal (because else we need multiple communication variants).
    The solution is to use simple `stdio` based communication.